digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 | :-: | :-: | :-: |
 | Weight | 2² | 2¹ | 2⁰ |

-Like base-10, decimal values can represented by stringing together multiple bits.
+Like base-10, number values can represented by stringing together multiple bits.

 Discrete-length groups of bits are known as **bytes**.